dart-lang/pub-dev/doc/development.md

 The web app and the API endpoints use a simple mechanism to map access tokens to authenticated accounts: `user-at-domain-dot-com` gets mapped to `user@domain.com`.

+- On the web app one can use this token by clicking on the `Sign in` top nav item.
+- On the API endpoints one should send the `Authorization` header with `Bearer $token` as value.

 ## Updating generated code

 The application and various packages uses